AmaanSayyad/Onenomo/README.md

 - Deposits and withdrawals are OCT transfers on OneChain testnet.
 - Treasury is an EOA on OneChain testnet; no custom contract required for core flow.
-- Wallet connection via ConnectKit (MetaMask, etc.) and Privy.
+- Wallet connection via Sui dapp-kit (OneWallet and compatible wallets) and optional Privy.